More Than Just a List of Questions

 Many FAQ sections fall flat because they’re based on assumptions rather than data.
 To make yours valuable, source your questions from real client interactions.

-• Support emails and contact form submissions
+- Support emails and contact form submissions

-• Sales calls and onboarding conversations
+- Sales calls and onboarding conversations

-• Live chat transcripts or chatbot logs
+- Live chat transcripts or chatbot logs

 Client-perspective tip: Don’t just include questions you want to answer—include the ones your clients are actually asking, even if they feel uncomfortable (“Why is your pricing higher?” or “What happens if I don’t like the result?”).
-Those are often the most persuasive when answered honestly.
+Those can be the most persuasive if answered honestly.

 2. Organize for User Experience